Compare queries

 Tip : If there are many dates on the graph, then it can be hard to click on the right bar/dot.
 Limit the date range of your query to make it easier to click on the right bar/dot.

-Tip : Sometimes a resource has more than one date value.
+Tip : Sometimes an item has more than one date value.
 You may then see results on the graph that fall outside your selected date range.
-For example, if you have searched for the date range 1913-1915, and a resource has the dates 1913 and 1924, then you will also see results for 1924 on the graph.
+For example, if you have searched for the date range 1913-1915, and an item has the dates 1913 and 1924, then you will also see results for 1924 on the graph.
 If you click on the point for 1924, then all results in 1924 matching your query will be shown, not only those that also have a date in the range 1913-1915.
 In such cases the number of results shown on the Search page may be larger than the number shown on the graph.